goldensquirrel11/3DGS-SLAM/README.md

 ### ⚠️ Note
 Depth Maps can be of different scales, make sure to set the depth scale in the ROS topics infos.

-UniDepthV2 is not perfect and the estimated intrinsics and Depth Maps may not be accurate, it is advised to use a calibrated camera and use Depth Maps if available.
+It is advised to use a calibrated camera (a `camera_info_topic`) and provide Depth Maps if available, since there is no fallback estimation for either.

 ### Real-Time ROS 2 output Viewer and in RVIZ 2
 <div align="center">
     <img src="assets/real_time_ROS.png" alt="SLAM" width="800"/>
-    <p>MonoGS with UniDepthV2 and ROS 2</p>
+    <p>MonoGS with ROS 2</p>
 </div>

 #### ROS 2 message outputs